Actively Recruiting

 You may qualify if you...

-- Women diagnosed with breast cancer stage 0, I, II, and III
+- Women diagnosed with breast cancer stage 0, I, II, or III

-- Receiving only chemotherapy or endocrine therapy (not both) prior to treatment
+- Receiving only chemotherapy or only endocrine therapy, not both combined

-- No documented or observable psychiatric or neurological disorders that might interfere with participation
+- No documented or observable psychiatric or neurological disorders interfering with participation

 - Able to understand Dutch and complete study questionnaires